fusioncharts/dev_centre_docs/configuring-your-chart-basic/cross-line.md

 In this section learn how to:

-* <a href="/basic-chart-configurations/cross-line.html#customize-the-cross-line">Customize the Cross line</a>
+* <a href="/basic-chart-configurations/cross-line#customize-the-cross-line" class="smoth-scroll">Customize the Cross line</a>

-* <a href="/basic-chart-configurations/cross-line.html#configure-the-consolidated-tooltip">Configure the consolidated tooltip</a>
+* <a href="/basic-chart-configurations/cross-line#configure-the-consolidated-tooltip" class="smoth-scroll">Configure the consolidated tooltip</a>

 ## Customize the Cross line